rafid29mehda/IELTS-Study-Bot/Speaking/Part 1/README.md

   My favourite room is definitely my bedroom.
 It’s the place where I can relax, recharge, and focus on my studies without too many distractions.
 At the same time, it’s also my personal space where I can listen to music, read, or just unwind.
 I think I like it most because it reflects my personality and gives me a balance between work and relaxation.

 - **What would you change about your home?**
-  If I could change something about my home, I would probably add more natural light by installing larger windows.
+  If I have to change something about my home, I would probably add more natural light by installing larger windows.
 It makes the atmosphere much more energetic and refreshing.
 Overall, though, I'm satisfied with the space.

 - **Do you plan to live there in the future?**
   Probably not long-term, as I hope to move to a house in the suburbs for more peace and quiet.
 For now, it's ideal for my current lifestyle.